Understanding video formats and codecs

 Looking Ahead

 Choosing the right video format is part of your creative and technical identity.
 It defines how you work, how your content looks, and how smoothly your projects move from camera to client.
-Take control of your formats.
-Learn what works.
+Take control of your formats, learn what your delivery platforms actually support.